-WNEUI weather normalized energy utilization index
+WNEUI weather normalized energy use intensity

+(This is a normative annex and is part of the Tier 2 requirements of this standard.)

 NORMATIVE ANNEX Y

-WASHINGTON STATE REPORTING REQUIREMENTS
+WASHINGTON STATE TIER 2 COVERED BUILDINGS REPORTING REQUIREMENTS

 BUILDING OWNER NOTIFICATIONS BY THE AHJ

 Y1.1 Notification to Building Owners of Covered Buildings by the AHJ.
 Based on records obtained from each county assessor and other available information sources, the AHJ must create a database of covered buildings and building owners required to comply with the standard established in accordance with this section.
-The database may include buildings and building complexes presumed to meet the definition of covered building and multifamily residential buildings greater than fiftythousand square feet in floor area.
+The database may include buildings and building complexes presumed to meet the definition of covered building and multifamily residential buildings greater than twenty thousand square feet in floor area.

 Y1.1.1 The database will contain information about buildings that may be subject to compliance and their owners.
 The database will also contain information to assist tracking and reporting on building owner compliance, and incentive application and distribution.
 Commerce will create a method for tracking building owner notification responses.
 Each building or building complex will be assigned a unique building identifier.